 How to make a great presentation.
 An effective slide contains few words and avoids highly complex figures and tables.
-Use large font size and illustrations to maximum effectiveness.
-Your allotted time is brief so be very careful about selecting a limited number of high-quality slides to convey the rationale for your study, along with its objective(s), alternative hypotheses (predictions), methods, results, and key take-home messages.
-Presenters should practice their presentation before giving the actual talk; practice enough times to ensure that your talk flows well and stays within the time limit.
+Use large font sizes and illustrations to maximum effectiveness.
+Avoid red/green text or graph colors (for color-blind folks in the audience).
+Your allotted time is brief so be very careful about selecting a limited number of high-quality slides to convey the rationale for your study, along with its objective(s), hypotheses (predictions), methods, results, and key take-home messages.
+You should practice your presentation before giving the actual talk; practice enough times to ensure that your talk flows well and stays within the time limit.
 Make sure to speak slowly and clearly.

 LIGHTNING TALK GUIDELINES

-All lightning presentations must be created in Microsoft’s PowerPoint program or be converted to PDF format, and have automatically (pre-timed) advancing slides so that your slides advance automatically without having to click the mouse.
+All 5-min lightning presentations must be created in Microsoft’s PowerPoint program or be converted to PDF format and must have automatically (pre-timed) advancing slides so that your slides advance without having to click the mouse.
 You can spend as much time as you like on any individual slide, and have any number of slides, but they must advance automatically.
-In other words, after your presentation has begun, you shouldn’t need to touch the computer again at all.
+In other words, after your presentation has begun, you shouldn’t need to touch the computer or slide advancer again at all.
 In PowerPoint, use Transitions, Advance Slide to advance each slide after a pre-set amount of time, rather than on mouse clicks.
-Your presentation must FINISH at 4 minutes and 40 seconds.
-This will allow 20 seconds for transitioning to the next individual’s presentation.
-Each session will be structured to have a 5-min introduction by the session chair, who will explain the format of the session for all attendees.
-All 5-min lightning talks for the session will then be presented and the session will end with a 15-min question period in which audience members can ask any of the presenters questions about their research.
+Your presentation must FINISH at 4 min and 40 sec.
+This will allow 20 sec for transitioning to the next individual’s presentation.
+All 5-min lightning talks for the session will then be presented and the session will end with a question period in which audience members can ask questions of any of the presenters in the lightning session.

-Dimensions: Posters can be no larger than 48″ tall and 48″ wide to fit on stands.
+Dimensions: Posters need to be no larger than 36” tall and 46.5” wide to fit on the available poster boards.
 We will provide mounting supplies (Velcro and pushpins).

 Tips: A well-designed poster is critical for effectively communicating ideas, and we encourage all presenters to seek guidance in the preparation of their posters.
 Although there are many resources available, a website we find useful is http://www.ncsu.edu/project/posters/.
-Please pay close attention to font size – main text should never be smaller than 24pt and headings should be at least 36pt.
+Please use effective font sizes – main text should never be <24pt font and headings should be >36pt font.

-Contact Information: For questions regarding your poster, please contact the Scientific Program Committee: email@example.com
+Contact Information: For questions regarding your poster/ePoster, please contact the Scientific Program Committee: email@example.com